Off-Page SEO

 Tools to identify unusual activity in backlink

-There are several tools available that can help identify link bursts and other unusual spikes in a website's backlink profile.
+There are several tools available that can help identify unusual spikes in your website's backlink profile.

 Here are some popular options: